phoenixframework/phoenix_live_view/guides/server/security-model.md

 Every time a user performs an action on your system, the server should verify if said user is authorized to do so, regardless if using LiveViews or not.
-For example, imagine a user may see all projects in a web application, but they may not delete any of them.
+For example, imagine a user can see all projects in a web application, but they cannot delete any of them.

 At the UI level, you handle this accordingly by not showing the delete button in the projects listing, but a savvy user can directly talk to the server